 The Power of the Arts

-As we claw our way out of the economic and spiritual holes caused by forced social distancing measures that have nearly destroyed pockets of our community fabric, it is worth thinking through possible policy solutions and interventions that can help us build even stronger economies than we had going into this pandemic.
+As we claw our way out of the economic and spiritual holes caused by public-health protecting social distancing measures that have nearly destroyed pockets of our community fabric, it is worth thinking through possible policy solutions and interventions that can help us build even stronger communities and economies than we had going into this pandemic.

 The importance of the arts and creative sector on economic growth and vitality is often overlooked but cannot be overstated.
-According to the National Endowment for the Arts, the arts and cultural sector adds more to the economy than do construction and transportation/warehousing combined, by $87 billion and $265 billion respectively.
-Cultural amenities generate tourism visits and spending to cities and regions; public art helps foster shared community identity and pride; and creative entrepreneurship, events, and energy create the vibrant places that drive talent attraction and retention, arguably the most critical ingredients in today’s economic development recipe book.
+According to the National Endowment for the Arts, the arts and cultural sector adds more to the economy than the construction and transportation/warehousing sectors combined, by $87 billion and $265 billion respectively.
+Cultural amenities generate tourism visits and spending to cities and regions; public art helps foster shared community identity and pride; and creative entrepreneurship and events create the vibrant places that drive talent attraction and retention, arguably the most critical ingredients in today’s economic development recipe book.